A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: Seeds of the Revolution

 \section{Seeds of the Revolution}

-A number of early pioneers had brought forward the seeds of Gibbs sampling; in particular, Hammersley and Clifford had produced a constructive argument in 1970 to recover a joint distribution from its conditionals, a result later called the {\em Hammersley--Clifford} theorem by \cite{Besag:1974,Besag:1986}.
-Besides \cite{Hastings:1970} and \cite{Geman:Geman:1984}, already mentioned, other papers that contained the seeds of Gibbs sampling are \cite{Besag:Clifford:1989}, \cite{Broniatowski:Celeux:Diebolt:1984}, \cite{Qian:Titterington:1990}, and \cite{Tanner:Wong:1987}.
+A number of earlier pioneers had brought forward the seeds of Gibbs sampling; in particular, Hammersley and Clifford had produced a constructive argument in 1970 to recover a joint distribution from its conditionals, a result later called the \textit{Hammersley--Clifford} theorem by Besag (\citeyear{Besag1974}, \citeyear{Besag1986}).
+Besides Has\-tings (\citeyear{Hastings1970}) and Geman and Geman (\citeyear{GemanGeman1984}), already mentioned, other papers that contained the seeds of Gibbs sampling are Besag and Clifford (\citeyear{BesagClifford1989}), Broniatowski, Celeux and Diebolt (\citeyear{BroniatowskiCeleuxDiebolt1984}), Qian and Titterington (\citeyear{QianTitterington1990}) and Tanner and Wong (\citeyear{TannerWong1987}).